Noomi Rapace: International success

 In 2014, she appeared as Nadia in Michael Roskam's thriller The Drop, alongside Tom Hardy, Matthias Schoenaerts, and James Gandolfini.
 In September 2014, she was the subject of the short film A Portrait of Noomi Rapace, directed by artist and designer Aitor Throup and scored by Flying Lotus.
 In the same year, Rapace appeared in the video for the single "eez-eh" by Kasabian.
 In 2015, she starred as Raisa Demidova in Daniel Espinosa's Child 44, opposite Tom Hardy (her co-star in The Drop) also starring Gary Oldman, Vincent Cassel, Jason Clarke, and Joel Kinnaman.

-It was reported Rapace would be in the upcoming sci-fi thriller Brilliance in an unknown role.
-The film was later renamed Bright.
-She also starred in the spy thriller Unlocked, with Michael Douglas, John Malkovich, Orlando Bloom, and Toni Collette; will lead the sci-fi/actioner Seven Sisters (released on Netflix under title "What Happened to Monday") opposite Glenn Close and Willem Dafoe and the sci-fi/thriller Rupture by Steven Shainberg.
+She starred in the 2016 spy thriller Unlocked, with Michael Douglas, John Malkovich, Orlando Bloom, and Toni Collette, and the science fiction horror Rupture by Steven Shainberg.
+In 2017, she led the sci-fi/actioner What Happened to Monday opposite Glenn Close and Willem Dafoe.
+The same year, Rapace played an elf in the urban fantasy action Bright.

-On 25 August 2017, it was announced that Rapace was cast in the action thriller film Close.
-The film was released on 18 January 2019, on Netflix.

-Since the premier of Close, in 2019, Rapace has starred in Angel of Mine (2019), Jack Ryan (TV series, 2019), The Secrets We Keep (2020).

-In 2021 the Icelandic folk horror Lamb (2021) premiered at Cannes Film Festival, where Rapace has the leading role of Maria.
-Rapace's performance in the movie has gotten a lot of attention and Rapace received the award Best Actress at Sitges - Catalonian International Film Festival 2021 and got nominated for Best Actress at North Texas Film Critics Association 2021.
+In 2019, Rapace starred in the action thriller film Close, released on Netflix on 18 January 2019.
+That same year, Rapace starred in the psychological thriller Angel of Mine, and in the television series Jack Ryan.
+In 2020, Rapace starred in the thriller The Secrets We Keep.
+In 2021, the Icelandic folk horror Lamb premiered at the Cannes Film Festival, where Rapace has the leading role of Maria.
+Rapace's performance in the film gained significant attention and she won the award for Best Actress at the 2021 Sitges - Catalonian International Film Festival, and was nominated for the Best Actress award at the 2021 North Texas Film Critics Association.

-Rapace also has leading roles in the following features The Trip (2021), You Wont Be Alone (2022), Black Crab (2022).
+Rapace also has leading roles in the following features The Trip (2021), You Won’t Be Alone (2022), and Black Crab (2022).

 In May 2022, Rapace was a member of the jury of the 75th Cannes Film Festival.

 Personal life

-Rapace married Swedish actor Ola Norell (born Pär Ola Norell) in 2001.
-Upon marrying, the couple decided to use the surname Rapace, meaning "bird of prey" both in French and Italian, because it sounded "cool".
-They have a son, Lev, born in 2003.
+Rapace married Swedish actor Ola Rapace (born Pär Ola Norell) in 2001.
+Upon marrying, the couple decided to not use either of their similar-sounding surnames (Norén and Norell, respectively) and instead switch to brand new surname.
+They decided on "Rapace", meaning "bird of prey" both in French and Italian, because it sounded "cool."
+They have a son, born in 2003.
 In September 2010, they filed for divorce, which took effect the year after.

+As of 2022 Rapace lives in London, England and describes it as her "favourite city."